Home | Pottery | Massage | Classes | Contact | About | More |

 3. parts of my hands

-4. analogy of clock face
+4. analogy of a clock face

 5. direction potter's wheel is spinning